Britain’s Police Are Getting AI Tools to Supercharge Crime-Fighting

 Translation and Editing Tools for Audiovisual Materials

 Automatic transcription, translation, and conversion of audio recordings into usable formats are also on the horizon for British police.
-These systems perform similar tasks to humans but do so more effectively and quickly.
+These systems perform tasks similar to humans but do so faster and more effectively.

-Meanwhile, AI-based editing tools that “blur” facial features and important details like license plates reduce the time currently spent on these operations by 60 percent.
+Meanwhile, AI-based editing tools that “blur” facial features and details like license plates reduce the time police spend on these tasks by 60 percent.